 During the first course, EDAD-7801 , the students are required to complete a professional portfolio demonstrating their current impact on student learning and teacher leadership which includes a successful oral interview and a written scenario.
 After the student has completed with a grade of "B" or better EDAD-7801 and EDAD-7802 for Principal Leadership, the faculty will review this information and recommend that the student be permitted to continue in the program, continue in the program conditionally, or be dismissed from the program.

 The faculty may permit a student to progress conditionally.
 In such cases, faculty review of the applicant's record identifies evidence that the student will likely be successful in the program.
 The status of all students permitted to progress conditionally is reviewed by the faculty each semester, and students are informed in writing of the conditions necessary for them to be transferred to good standing status.
 When conditions are met, the student is informed in writing of the transfer to good standing status.
 A student may not be admitted to practicum courses without achieving good standing status.
 Students in the Principal Leadership sequence must pass the Illinois Content Exam for their sequence before enrolling in internship courses.

 Admission to Candidacy

-To continue in the Principal Leadership sequence, the student must be accepted as a candidate for the M.A. in Educational Administration degree program after completing EDAD-7801 and EDAD-7802 and two other courses listed on the student's approved study plan.
+To continue in the Principal Leadership sequence, the student must be accepted as a candidate for the M.A. in Educational Administration degree program after completing EDAD-7801 , EDAD-7802 , EDAD-7803 , and EDAD-7902 each with a grade of B or better.

-Students must submit to the Division of Education Graduate Advisor an application for candidacy in the term that they expect to have completed 12 credit-hours in courses required in the program: September 15 for fall term, January 15 for spring term, or June 15 for summer term.
+Students must submit to the Division of Education Graduate Advisor an application for candidacy in the term that they expect to have completed the 12 credit-hours listed above.
+It must be submitted by the 30th of the first month of the term, e.g. September 30th, January 30th, May 30th.
 Contact the Academic Advisor for the application.